rclone/rclone/CONTRIBUTING.md

 Getting going

   * Create `remote/remote.go` (copy this from a similar remote)
+    * onedrive is a good one to start from if you have a directory based remote
+    * b2 is a good one to start from if you have a bucket based remote
   * Add your remote to the imports in `fs/all/all.go`
+  * If web based remotes are easiest to maintain if they use rclone's rest module, but if there is a really good go SDK then use that instead.

 Unit tests